Research

 Atomic, Molecular, and Optical (AMO) Physics

-Research in AMO physics encompasses the studies of fundamental atomic and molecular physics, of optical science, the applications of AMO sciences, and of the interactions between atoms, molecules and photons.
-This discipline is authorized to confer master’s and doctor’s degrees both in atomic and molecular physics and in optics, of which the atomic and molecular physics major is certified as a national key discipline since 2001.
-In recent years, with the successful expansion into research fields such as cold atoms and molecules, laser cooling and trapping of atoms and molecules as well as ions, atomic clocks, quantum simulation, quantum information processing, and quantum precision measurement, AMO research at Tsinghua Physics is experiencing unprecedented opportunities.
+Research in AMO physics spans the study of fundamental atomic and molecular physics, optical science, interactions between atoms and molecules with photons, and the applications of AMO sciences.
+Our program offers both master’s and doctor’s degrees in atomic and molecular physics as well in optics.
+Since 2001, atomic and molecular physics has been recognized as a national key major program.
+In recent years, we have successful expanded into cutting-edge AMO topics, including cold atoms, molecules, and ions, atomic clocks and nuclear clocks, quantum simulation and quantum computation, quantum communication, quantum precision measurement, and gravitational wave detection.
+AMO research at Tsinghua Physics offers unparalleled opportunities.

 -Chemical physics